IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 When I started my second data analyst position, I was challenged by a task I have never done before - creating a dashboard in Google Data Studio and make sure, it is all the time up-to-date.
 Yeah, and one more thing - the data are in three different sources, so it would be nice to build a warehouse first, that would be again, all the time up-to-date :)
+For automating the whole process my boss picked Airflow, which is a workflow management system.

 Once I have learnt more about Airflow I set myself one more goal - reports written in Jupyter notebooks, automatically sent by email on regular basis, but I will save this for later.